RAYMOND – Hinds Community College is playing a vital role in building skills for Army employees working with the U.S. Army Corps of Engineers (USACE).

 “The Remote Pilot Certificate is the foundation to UAS pilots operating for USACE in civil and military research projects,” said Jenny Laird, the ERDC Aircrew Training Program Manager.
 “Hinds plays a critical role in providing this course, which is required for any UAS mission.
 The Part 107 certification gives drone pilots the knowledge needed to operate properly and safely in the National Airspace.
 The Educational Partnership Agreement that has been established between Hinds and ERDC has allowed for a seamless integration into Department of Defense guidelines.
 Through this agreement, Hinds has already trained 30 personnel, with an additional 15 scheduled for March 2019.”

-For more information, contact Dennis Lott, director of the program based at the college-owned John Bell Williams Airport on the Raymond Campus, at 601.857.3300, or visit www.hindscc.edu.
+For more information, contact Brad McCullouch, District Director of Commercial Aviation, based at the College-owned John Bell Williams Airport on the Raymond Campus, at Jack.McCullouch@hindscc.edu, 601.857.3300, or visit www.hindscc.edu.